hexaF6-NinjaMC/AI-Flask/README.md

   }
   ```
 + To use the API in your application, you will need to utilize a Fetch() request through Javascript.
+  ~~ + Use the URL <> in your Javascript. ~~

 __How are errors handled?__

 If the URL is something the application doesn't access, the response will be something similar to a `404: Not Found` or other client-level conditional error.
-Other 400-level errors include `422: Unprocessable Entity`, `403: Permission denied.`, and `401: Unauthorized`.
+Other 400-level errors include `422: Unprocessable Entity` and `405: Method Not Allowed.`.
 The only server-level error response to be expected is `500: Internal Server Error`.